Skip to Content

 The Pictorial Stage

-In the pictorial stage, which follows the concrete stage, children are able to see a picture of objects and understand that it represents real objects.
+In the pictorial stage, which follows the concrete stage, children can view pictures of objects and understand they represent real ones.

 Maths cards showing a number of dots on them representing the concrete-pictorial-abstract approach.